Is This the ‘Peace in Our Time’ of World War III?

 A Modern Sudetenland?

 The Sudetenland situation before World War ii differs from the South China Sea controversy today.
-But in both cases, the United States and other world powers are allowing an expansionist power to grab strategically valuable territory in hopes of keeping peace.
+But in both cases, the United States and other world powers are allowing an expansionist power to grab strategically valuable territory in hopes of keeping the peace.

 Duterte’s predecessor, Benigno Aquino iii, compared the Sudetenland to the South China Sea during his presidency in 2014.
 Speaking to the New York Times about China’s activities in the South China Sea, he said: “At what point do you say, ‘Enough is enough’?
 Well, the world has to say it.
 Remember that the Sudetenland was given in an attempt to appease Hitler to prevent World War ii.”